syncfusion-content/php-docs/PHP/DatePicker/Getting-Started.md

 ## Special Dates

 You can format the appearance of certain days in the calendar popup to indicate special days using this API.
-Regere the below code snippet.
+Refer the below code snippet.

 {% highlight html %}